malkawimahdi/investigating-loop-detection-algorithms/README.md

 "developed-algorithms-test-generation.sh" generates results for algorithms 1 to 3.
 This algorithm requires that it be imported into the source code's location to operate.
 It is located in a separate directory to avoid duplicating the script unnecessarily.
 This script does not take any arguments.

-Or transfer the script to a (*.c) program and run the commands above.

 "cbmc-algorithms-test-generation.sh" generates the results for both CBMC algorithms requiring an input (*.c) program to operate.
 This script contains five arguments:
 ```
 -f is the input (*.c) program file given as input to the script (REQUIRED)